 The color of the yolk is determined by the hen’s diet.
 The rule of thumb here is the darker the yolk, the more likely that the hen was free-range.
 Darker yolks are attributed to diets higher in green plants and deeply-pigmented plants materials, easily accessible by free-range chickens.
 Lighter yolks are a result of a diet high in wheat, barley, and corn meal.

 - Cage-Free: Hens are not confined to a cage; however, they may not be running happily around a field.
-Cage-free can constitute a wide array of chicken environments, from cramped in a warehouse to wandering about outside.
+Cage-free can constitute a wide array of chicken environments, from cramped in a warehouse to wandering around outside.

-- Natural: The term “natural” is not regulated so this could really mean anything the manufacturer wants it to mean.
+- Natural: The term “natural” is not regulated so this could mean anything the manufacturer wants it to mean.

 - Organic: The term “organic”, unlike “natural”, is mandated.
 Certified organic hens are fed organic vegetarian diets free from genetically-modified foods or foods produced with pesticides.
 The hens do not receive antibiotics or vaccines, and are often also cage-free.